 Skip to Content

-Massey’s Bachelor of Information Sciences (Data Science) is a unique degree will enable you to become a high-tech specialist with the relevant skills to take you to the forefront of this fast-paced industry.
+This degree will enable you to become a hi-tech data specialist with the relevant skills to take you to the forefront of this fast-paced industry.

-Massey University’s Bachelor of Information Sciences (Data Science) gives you the skills to fill the rapidly growing number of jobs in the area of data science and analysis.
+The Bachelor of Information Sciences (Data Science) gives you the skills to fill the rapidly growing number of jobs in the area of data science and analytics.

-You will learn how to make sense of complexities so others can easily understand them and how to apply computing to data-oriented challenges.
-You may have an interest in commerce, government, natural and social sciences, and you may want to learn apply technology to drive innovation, decision-making and research in those fields.
-You will learn how to use programming to solve potentially world-changing issues.
+You’ll learn how to make sense of complexities so others can understand them and how to apply computing to data-oriented challenges.
+You may have an interest in commerce, government, natural and social sciences.
+You can learn how to apply technology to drive potentially world-changing innovation, decision-making and research in those fields.

 The skills you learn at Massey University and the qualification you will receive are recognised throughout the world and enable you to work in any industry or government sector.